25 Aug Inventory Allocation in 2023 (Definition, Methods, Tips)

 - Urban stores sell more window air conditioners than central air conditioners.

 These patterns can be turned into rules, formulas, and macros.
-So instead of manually cross-referencing historical performance of every SKU at every location, planners can run an algorithm to automatically allocate inventory based on these rules.
+So instead of manually cross-referencing the historical performance of every SKU at every location, planners can run an algorithm to automatically allocate inventory based on these rules.

 But although rule-based allocation is better than doing everything by hand, it has some major limits.